Zatrex12345/Sporton/README.md

 # How to build your own jar:
-1. You don't need this shit 🤣
+1. You don't need this shit 🤣 it's very bad

 ## Click any of the images to be redirected:
 # <a href="https://www.youtube.com/watch?v=OUUHVwANU8k">Spartan vs Vulcan MINECRAFT ANTI CHEAT COMPARISON (Vulcan is better don't get scammed)</a>